 - Find out where you can get supplies of insulin at your destination, in case of emergency.
-Contact your insulin manufacturer before the trip to see if your insulin is supplied in the country you are travelling to.
+Get in contact with your insulin manufacturer before the trip to see if your insulin is supplied in the country you are travelling to.
 It's also worth checking that it is sold under the same name.
 You can get your prescription sent to your destination by courier.

 - Flights often cross time zones.
-If you treat your diabetes with medication or insulin, it’s important you check with your diabetes care team.
-If you need to make any changes to your regime be mindful that a hot or cold climate may affect how your insulin and blood glucose monitor work.
+If you treat your diabetes with medication or insulin, it’s important you check with your diabetes healthcare team.
+If you need to make any changes remember that hot or cold climates may affect how your insulin and blood glucose monitor work.

-- Apply for the free European Health Insurance Card (EHIC) if you are travelling to a European Union member country – it will ensure that you have easy access to healthcare in that country.
-Apply for your card on the EHIC page on the NHS choices website, by calling 0845 605 0707, or fill in a pack at the Post Office.
-Beware of websites which offer to take care of the application for you: they are likely to charge an unnecessary administration fee.
+- Apply for the free European Health Insurance Card (EHIC) if you are travelling to a European Union member country.
+This will ensure that you have easy access to healthcare in that country.
+Beware of websites which offer to take care of the application for you, they are likely to charge an unnecessary administration fee.

 - Buy travel insurance.
-Even if you have the EHIC, it's still advisable to buy travel insurance, as the card doesn't cover, for example, emergency repatriation, and not all countries give the level of cover of the NHS.
+Even if you have the EHIC, we still advise that you get travel insurance.
+This is because the card doesn't cover certain things like emergency repatriation.
+Also it's good to have insurance because not all countries give the level of cover of the NHS.

 - Split your diabetes supplies in separate bags.

-- If flying make sure you have some diabetes supplies in your hand lugguage in case your bags get lost.
+- If flying make sure you have some diabetes supplies in your hand luggage in case your bags get lost.

 - Pack extra snacks in case of delay with your journey.